stefanweck/dungeongeneration/README.md

 I would love for the community to help along with this project.
 It's already getting a decent sized game and chances are that I overlooked something or could improve something!

-- If you find an error or problem report it on [GitHub Issues][issues]!
+- If you find an error or problem report it on [GitHub Issues](issues)!

 - Feel free to fork the repository and propose a pull request!